CNA-Tech/Apps-on-PKS/prometheus/README.md

 ```

-**Note**: Issuer can be namespace(Kind: Issuer) or cluster(Kind: ClusterIssuer) scoped.
+**Note**: Issuer can be namespace scoped (`kind: Issuer`) or cluster scoped (`kind: ClusterIssuer`).
 We will use namespace scoped issuer in this example.

-**Note**: Above is an example only.
+**Note**: The sample above is provided as an example only.
 You should follow your enterprise processes for Certificate management.

-* To create a certificate issuer, copy / paste the below YAML file as issuer.yaml
+* To create a certificate issuer, copy / paste the YAML sample below in a file named issuer.yaml

 ```yaml
 apiVersion: certmanager.k8s.io/v1alpha1